fadalid/SQLchallenge-DannysDiner/README.md

 	</summary>
 </details>

+2. How many days has each customer visited the restaurant?
 <details>
   <summary>
-2. How many days has each customer visited the restaurant?
+		SQL Query
   </summary>

 ```SQL